phildeeplearning/phildeeplearning.github.io/index.markdown

 ## Registration

-Attendance is free but requires registration.
-Please register in advance [here](https://www.eventbrite.com/e/philosophy-of-deep-learning-conference-tickets-453924730087).
-Note that an Eventbrite ticket does not guarantee a seat and that the venue may be at capacity if you do not arrive early (see also information about the [livestream](#livestream) below).
+REGISTRATION FOR THIS EVENT IS NOW CLOSED.

+The debate and conference will be [livestream](#livestreamed) (no registration required).

+The conference and debate are free, but in-person attendance requires registration.
+Registration does not guarantee a seat.
+Seating is first-come/first-served.

 > REMINDER: ALL VISITORS MUST ADHERE TO NYU'S COVID VACCINATION REQUIREMENTS.
 NYU requires that you be able to show proof of covid vaccination including one booster if asked.
 You must register at least 24 hours in advance so that your name/email address can be sponsored in our system.
 You will need to show proof of government ID to our security guard.